bbiacora/Biosync/README.md

 ## Instructions for Grader
-- You can **add** a patient by filling out the text fields in the `Patient Registration' panel, clicking the 'Register' button, and then clicking the 'Update' button
+- You can **add** a patient by filling out the text fields in the `Patient Registration' panel,
+  <br> clicking the 'Register' button, and then clicking the 'Update' button
-- You can **remove** a patient by selecting (single click) a row on the table, clicking the 'Remove' button, and then clicking 'Ok' on the pop-up window
+- You can **remove** a patient by selecting (single click) a row on the table, clicking the 'Remove' button,
+  <br> and then clicking 'Ok' on the pop-up window
 - You can locate my **visual components** by:
     - running Main (or instead, BiosyncGUI if latest commit is downloaded)
     - double clicking a row on the table